Winner, national design competition: Sponsored by the University of South Dakota

-Scope: Landscape and building are an integrated design that organized a loose collection of existing buildings into a unified campus; business school has large central atrium, tiered high-tech classrooms, trading floor, administrative offices, 176-seat auditorium.
+Scope: Landscape and building are an integrated design that organized a loose collection of existing buildings into a unified campus; business school has large central atrium, tiered high-tech classrooms, trading floor, administrative offices, and 176-seat auditorium

 Our design for the business school grew out of a question: How might a single building energize and transform an entire campus?